bobbingwide/oik-fields/readme.txt

 Virtual fields provided:
 * file_size  - display the file size in bytes of an attachment
 * dimensions - display the width and height of an attached image
+* featured   - the featured image is the full size image
+* thumbnail  - the thumbnail sized version of the featured image

 = What other field types are there? =